B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 &nbsp;
 ![Bike](../assets/img/image_captions/bike.jpg){: .postImage}
 **Generated caption:**    "a man in a red shirt and helmet is riding a bike on a dirt path"  [Click for audio caption](../assets/img/image_captions/bike.mp3)
+The model is confusing the reddish helmet and bike with a red shirt!

 &nbsp;
 ![Boy_on_swing](../assets/img/image_captions/Boy_on_swing.jpg){: .postImage}